W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 1. The Atonement can only be accepted within you by releasing the inner light.
 ²Since the separation, defences have been used almost entirely to defend *against* the Atonement, and thus maintain the separation.
 ³This is generally seen as a need to protect the body.
-⁴The many body fantasies in which minds engage arise from the distorted belief that the body can be used as a means for attaining ‘atonement’.
+⁴The many body fantasies in which minds engage arise from the distorted belief that the body can be used as a means for attaining “atonement’.
 ⁵Perceiving the body as a temple is only the first step in correcting this distortion, because it alters only part of it.
 ⁶It *does* recognize that Atonement in physical terms is impossible.
 ⁷The next step, however, is to realize that a temple is not a structure at all.